adambard/learnxinyminutes-docs/ruby.html.markdown

 10.* 5 #=> 50

 # Special values are objects
-nil # Nothing to see here
-true # truth
-false # falsehood
+nil # equivalent to null in other languages true # truth false # falsehood